Best DSLR camera lens cases iMore 2022

 - Lots of storage pockets

-Most of the best DSLR lens cases are pouch-style, cinching closed with some sort kind of cord.
-The Ape Case ACLC8 goes one step further by adding zippers.
+Most of the best DSLR lens cases are pouch-style, cinching closed with some sort of cord.
+The Ape Case ACLC10 goes one step further by adding zippers.
 Cinched pouches work well if you have lens covers on your equipment.
 However, they still let a small amount of dirt and dust inside.
-With a zippered case, your lenses are locked in tight, safely away from dust, dirt, and debris.
+With a zippered case, your lenses are treated to an airtight seal, safe from dust, dirt, and debris.

-This is a small case that fits adjustable or small prime lenses.
-It'll work best for landscape lenses or the kit lens that came with your camera.
-There are other sizes available.
+This is a medium case that fits adjustable or prime lenses.
+There are other sizes available to accommodate lenses in your kit.
 The outside is rip-stop nylon fabric that's tough and durable, and the inside has a tremendous amount of removable padding.
 The combo means that you can drop or bump your lens, travel with it, or keep it in your camera bag without worry.
 The Ape Case is the most durable DSLR lens case in my kit.

 - Has additional removable padding